 What Is Portuguese Food?

 It’s not uncommon for people to confuse Portuguese food with Spanish food before they visit Portugal for the first time.
 The two countries are neighbors with a shared border and intertwined histories.
-They were actually the same country at one point.
 However, it doesn’t take long for travelers to realize that the food of Portugal is emphatically unique.

-Portuguese chefs and home cooks honor both aspects every time they prepare food with locally sourced products and exotic spices.
+Portuguese chefs and home cooks honor both geography and history every time they prepare food with locally sourced products and exotic spices.
 As a result, Portuguese food traditions are long and deep.

 Portugal’s sprawling Atlantic coast provides a seemingly endless supply of fruits de mer like octopus, squid and shrimp.

 The country’s agricultural abundance is equally impressive.
 Portuguese farmers grow a variety of produce including grapes for wine, grains for bread and olives for oil.
 Beyond the basics, local market swell with sweet, crunchy Portuguese apples from North of Lisbon in Alcobaça and citrus grown everywhere in the Algarve.

 Like other countries in Southern Europe, Portugal produces some of the best cured meats and cheeses in the world.
 The Portuguese create amazing charcuterie and pork products from Acorn-fed black pigs and also use Portuguese cow, goat and sheep’s milks to produce high-quality cheeses.